Short Course - IP1 Core Knowledge for Independent Prescribing

 - Sit the College of Optometrists Common Final Assessment

 This postgraduate short course is offered as a part-time, flexible learning course and is step 1 in the path to become an independent prescribing optometrist.
 The course comprises of two modules which cover the theoretical elements of independent prescribing in accordance with the guidelines set out by the General Optical Council.
-It will provide you will the skills, knowledge, understanding and practical skills required for the independent prescriber clinical placement and final assessment.
+It will provide you with the skills, knowledge, understanding and practical skills required for the independent prescriber clinical placement and final assessment.

 This short course teaches and assesses students against the General Optical Council’s independent prescribing competencies and it aims to: